-BT Sport Box Office HD launched in September 2018 with the thrilling middleweight world title rematch between Saul 'Canelo' Alvarez and Gennady 'GGG' Golovkin before finishing the year with two of the most dramatic battles in recent boxing history.
+BT Sport Box Office HD launched in September 2018, bringing you a thrilling middleweight world title rematch between Saul 'Canelo' Alvarez and Gennady 'GGG' Golovkin before finishing the year with two of the most dramatic battles in recent boxing history.

 On December 1, Tyson Fury was unlucky to be denied the win against WBC heavyweight champion Deontay Wilder despite surviving a brutal knockdown in the 12th round.

 Three weeks later, Josh Warrington defended his IBF featherweight world title against Carl Frampton in a pulsating back-and-forth affair at the Manchester Arena, triumphing on the scorecards after a fight crowned by many as the finest of the past 12 months.

 Our first pay-per-view event of 2019 saw former unified light-welterweight champion Amir Khan come up short against one of the most formidable names in world boxing - WBO welterweight king Terence Crawford.

 But the top-tier action continues on BT Sport Box Office HD with Fury's return to the ring for the first time since meeting Wilder in December.

 The self-styled Gypsy King and reigning lineal heavyweight champion takes on unbeaten German giant Tom Schwarz in the fight capital of the world, Las Vegas, on June 15.

 And in July, BT Sport Box Office HD brings you exclusive action from the world of mixed martial arts as Jon Jones headlines a showstopping fight card at UFC 239 in his light-heavyweight world title defence against power-punching challenger Thiago Santos.

 But for now, the focus falls on Fury to deliver the goods in order to stay top of the pile in a red-hot heavyweight division shaken up by the shock defeat of three-belt world champion Anthony Joshua earlier this month.